Convoy T2 Flashlight Review

 The head end of the cell tube is unanodized, and the tail end has anodized threads.
 This means the cell tube isn’t reversible.

 Both the head and tail parts are held in place by brass retaining rings.
-There are springs on the head and tail too.
-The tail springs is very thick and beefy, and the head springs is also beefy, but much smaller.
+There are springs on the head and tail, too.
+The tail springs are very thick and beefy, and the head springs are also beefy, but much smaller.

-These are very nice parts for just an AA light, which will be low Watts compared to a similar light using Li-Ion cells.
+These are very nice parts for just an AA light, which will be low-wattage compared to a similar light using Li-Ion cells.

 Size and Comps